carpentries/lesson-development-training/episodes/11-exercises.md

-This can be understood in terms of the types of exercises that suit the objective: exercise types that help manage cognitive load for the learner, such as [faded examples][faded-ex] and [Parsons problems][parsons] (which both provide a lot of the process/code and allow the learner to focus on a specific concept or skill) are a good fit for a novice, to whom all elements of the topic are new.
+This can be understood in terms of the types of exercises that suit the objective: exercise types that help manage cognitive load for the learner, such as [faded examples][faded-ex] and [Parsons problems][parsons] (which both provide a lot of the guiding process/scaffolding code and allow the learner to focus on a specific concept or skill) are a good fit for a novice, to whom all elements of the topic are new.
 However, these kinds of exercise do not provide an opportunity for learners to develop higher-level skills,